samgutentag/samgutentag.github.io/docs/_posts/2021-12-05-helium-hotpost-setup-indoor-options.md

 Thank you for hosting, your part is pretty straight forward, however, there are some details that will benefit your setup the most and maximize performance of the Hotspot.

-Please call me when you are ready to begin setup, as a few of these steps are a bit tricky, and the last step, is a doozy.
+Please call me when you are ready to begin setup, as a few of these steps are a bit tricky, and the last step is a doozy.

 ## Guidelines & FAQs